Fermantation

 As fermentation progresses, the carbon dioxide produced by the yeast creates bubbles in the wine.
 In sparkling wines, such as Champagne, this carbonation is deliberately preserved by sealing the wine under pressure to create those delightful fizzy bubbles.

-See also What Wine Pairs With Carbonara
+See also What Wine For French Onion Soup

 Once fermentation is complete, the wine is typically aged to allow the flavors to develop and mellow.
 This aging process can take anywhere from a few months to several years, depending on the style of wine.
 During this time, the wine undergoes further chemical changes, which can enhance its flavor complexity and improve its overall quality.